0x73alzek/0x73alzek.github.io/_posts/2024-02-25-peap-credentials-wired.md

 &nbsp;

 ![Share Button](/assets/posts/2024-07-14-phishing-is-real/share_button.png)
+_I have uploaded RaR file from my attacker Gmail account_

-When you click its, somethings should catches your attention.
+When you click this Share button, somethings should catches your attention.
 You can send an email to anyone you want.

 ![Share Content](/assets/posts/2024-07-14-phishing-is-real/share_content.png)